 Steroids are…well…steroids.
-They’re also commonly known as cortisone, corticosteroid and prednisone.
+They’re also commonly known as cortisone, corticosteroids and prednisone.
 The most common one used by orthopedic surgeons is methylprednisolone, often prescribed in the form of a Medrol Dosepak, which is a tapering dose of the medication.
 It’s used for a short burst of this strong anti-inflammatory; even for things like bee-stings and poison ivy reactions, as well as bone and joint conditions.
 They’re the strongest anti-inflammatory available to mankind.
-And they can also be injected; in a joint for a site specific effect, or in a muscle for a more systemic effect.
+And they can also be injected; in a joint for a site-specific effect, or in a muscle for a more systemic effect.
 We should have a healthy level of fear of this medication, simply because of its potential for side effects when we take it long term.
-But it has an important place in the treatment of musculoskeletal disorders.
+But it has a very good and important place in the treatment of musculoskeletal disorders.

 NSAIDS are a specific form of anti-inflammatory which, as the name implies, do not work the same way steroids do and are not related to them.
 They include over-the-counter NSAIDs like aspirin, Aleve and Advil, as well as prescription NSAIDs such as Celebrex, Mobic and Relafen.

 Narcotics are…well…narcotics and many people think that because they’re prescription, they’re not the same as street drugs.
 But they are.
 They are derived from opium or its synthetic counterpart.
 They’re every bit as addictive as street drugs and might be just as dangerous because many people become addicted unintentionally, while trying to recover from some painful disease, injury or surgery.
 They think that because they’re prescribed, they must be okay.